kiminzajnr/PyShop/README.md

 python manage.py test

 Run the application
 .
-Clone the repo and cd to the directory
-. python3 manage.py runserver
-the application will be live at http://127.0.0.1:8000/products/ and http://127.0.0.1:8000/admin
+Clone the repo using the command *git clone https://github.com/kiminzajnr/PyShop.git* and cd to the directory . python3 manage.py runserver the application will be live at http://127.0.0.1:8000/products/ and http://127.0.0.1:8000/admin